bazelbuild/bazel/docs/external.md

 at version 1.0 and another include `C` at 2.0.

 Bazel provides a tool to help generate these expansive `WORKSPACE` files, called `generate_workspace`.
+This is not included with the binary installer, so you'll need to clone the [GitHub repo](https://github.com/bazelbuild/bazel) to use it.
-Run the following to build the tool and see usage:
+`cd` to the GitHub clone and run the following to build the tool and see usage:

 ```
 bazel run //src/tools/generate_workspace